 Nelson Ashitiva is a lawyer, business leader and corporate governance expert in Kenya, with more than 15 years’ experience.
 He leads three business advisory firms in the law, energy and structured finance sectors, and regularly advises boards of private and listed companies on capital raising, corporate governance, business strategy and regulatory compliance.
-The following is a summary of his interview with Ziwani’s Sibs Sibanda.
+This summary of his interview was written by Ziwani’s Lise-Marie Keyser.

 “My business journey is as a result of the generational blessing that was passed on to me by my parents, and to them by their parents,” Nelson Ashitiva states by way of introduction.